 The following is a guest post by Anna Rud.
 Anna is a Content Marketer at Serpstat.
-Establishing an active presence on external resources, developing rich and quality content, implementing of brand strategy and many other are her key responsibilities.
+Establishing an active presence on external resources, developing rich and quality content, implementing brand strategy and many others are her key responsibilities.

 Remember those days when keyword stuffing was a real SEO strategy?
 Well, those days are long gone so let’s be cheerful for that and forget it forever.

-So how to optimize content for the search engine without compromising quality?
-In this post, I’ll tell how to kill these two marketing birds with one stone named LSI.
+So how can you optimize content for search engines without compromising quality?
+In this post, I’ll tell how to kill these two marketing birds with one stone named LSI (Latent Semantic Indexing.)

 Google algorithms 101